ACP-CODE/astro-svg-sprite/README.md

 This is a zero-dependency [Astro Integration](https://docs.astro.build/en/guides/integrations-guide/) that generates a `sprite.svg` from SVG files in your Astro project.

-> This integration supports Astro 2.0 and Above.
+> The package depends on the Integrations API of Astro 2.0 and above

 ## Installation